header

 • Try to avoid a high gloss finish - a dull satin or classic oil finish is ideal for a bolt action rifle for Africa.

-• It is worth mentioning here in the woodwork section, if you have a rifle that is so precious that you are afraid it will get dented or scratched by hunting in Africa, please don't bring it.
-Rather do this than fret about it and take extraordinary steps to protect it.
-It is not unheard of for a client to want to stalk game with it in a padded slip, not daring to expose it until the last moment!
+• It is worth mentioning, if you have a rifle that is so precious to you that you are worried it will get dented or scratched by hunting in Africa, please don't bring it.
+Rather do this than fret about it and want to take extraordinary steps to protect it.
+It is not unheard of for a client to want to stalk game with his rifle in a padded slip, not daring to expose it until the last moment!

 A stock suitable for open sight use with a slightly curved back